joejag/conways_for_xp2016/talk.md

 * Expressions and Statements -> collapse this to reduce mental hardship.
 * NullChecking -> Defaults in case of null.

 * Mention: Predicates for filtering.
 We have richer, better-documented and smaller options to remove ifs.
-Not all bad, but we don't have to always use the if.
+* Not all bad, but we don't have to always use the if.
+Conditionals Aren’t Evil, Unless You Duplicate Them

 -> So how about we put all this theory into practice?